Last updated: 24 June 2021

 While conscious of the wellbeing of our client families and team, we will continue to conduct viewings upon request.
 We will dress your loved one free of charge.
 All clothes must be washed and handed over to use in a closed bag.

-The team at Olsens Funerals will always take the time to understand what you need.
+The team at Olsens Farewells will always take the time to understand what you need.
 Our client families are our priority.
 We do, however, need to approach each arrangement on a case-by-case basis, as we seek to meet your needs and comply with government guidelines.

 Aged care facilities, local clergy and celebrants are all an integral part of the care and support we provide to our local families.
-This is a tough time for all of us and the Olsens Funerals team will be reaching out to all of you.
+This is a tough time for all of us and the Olsens Farewells team will be reaching out to all of you.

 We are acutely aware of our role as funeral directors and we thank you for your support and understanding.
 Olsens Funerals has been caring for our local community for 75 years and we’re committed to continuing to do so.